informatics-isi-edu/ermrest/user-doc/annotation.md

 - `"pre_format"`: _format_: The column value SHOULD be pre-formatted by evaluating the _format_ string with the raw column value as its sole argument.
 The exact format string dialect is TDB but means to align with POSIX format strings e.g. `%d` to format a decimal number.
 - `"markdown_pattern":` _pattern_: The visual presentation of the column SHOULD be computed by performing [Pattern Expansion](#pattern-expansion) on _pattern_ to obtain a markdown-formatted text value which MAY be rendered using a markdown-aware renderer.
+- `"column_order"`: `[` _sortkey_ ... `]`: An alternative sort method to apply when a client wants to semantically sort by this column.
+Uses the _sortkey_ notation described subsequently for [2016 Table Display row_order](#2016-table-display).

 All `pre_format` options for all columns in the table SHOULD be evaluated **prior** to any `markdown_pattern`, thus allowing raw data values to be adjusted by each column's _format_ option before they are substituted into any column's _pattern_.

+The `column_order` annotation SHOULD always provide a meaningful semantic sort for the presented column content.
+If `markdown_pattern` is present and interpreted without `column_order`, it is RECOMMENDED that a client disallow sorting by the column, because the _pattern_ may expand to substantially different content than the underlying storage column.
+When `markdown_pattern` is absent, `column_order` MAY be present because the preferred semantic sort may still differ from a lexicographic sort of the storage column, e.g. a secondary "rank" column might provide a better order for coded values in the annotated storage column.

 ### 2016 Table Display